 All the funds will go towards purchasing the necessary equipment to ensure a successful completion of the project.

 The Autonomous Spacecraft Robotics design project holds significant benefits regarding space exploration and utilization.
 Automating rendezvous and docking maneuvers will remove the general need for human pilots and improve accuracy to reduce the risk of damage to spacecraft, while also helping safely remove space debris, contributing to preserving the space environment.
-Additionally, autonomous spacecraft with those abilities can extend the quality and lifespan of operation satellites with on-orbit servicing, which results in cost savings and more sustainable space operations.
-Finally, this project would facilitate in-space assembly, allowing large structures or spacecraft to be built from smaller modular components.
+Additionally, spacecraft capable of capturing and stabilizing orbital objects are essential for mitigating the growing threat of space debris, which poses significant risks to operational satellites and future missions.
 This opens the door to many possibilities for future space missions and would contribute greatly to innovation within the space industry.